DiogoRibeiro7/genSurvPy/docs/source/theory.md

 ## 4. Time-Homogeneous Hidden Markov Model (THMM)

-This model simulates observed states with unobserved latent state transitions.
+This model handles situations where the process evolves through unobserved states that generate the observed responses.
+It simulates observed states with latent transitions.

 Let: